coderanger/coderanger.net/content/posts/ambulance-drones.md

 # An Aside: Heart Attacks

-Every year there are somewhere around [350,000 out-of-hospital heart attacks](https://www.heart.org/idc/groups/ahamah-public/@wcm/@sop/@smd/documents/downloadable/ucm_480086.pdf) in the US, of those only around 12-15% survive.
+Every year there are somewhere around [350,000 out-of-hospital heart attacks](https://www.heart.org/idc/groups/ahamah-public/@wcm/@sop/@smd/documents/downloadable/ucm_480086.pdf) in the US.
+Of those only around 12-15% survive.
 That is roughly 300,000 deaths every year just from this single cause.
 In cases where there is a bystander to administer chest compressions (CPR), those [survival rates can double](https://www.ncbi.nlm.nih.gov/pubmed/26197186), and in cases where the bystander has access to an Automatic External Defibrillator